-The only thing harder than finding someone who was born and raised in Austin is finding a good restaurant that’s open past midnight on the weekends, or at all during the holidays.
-Over Christmas, Austin becomes much like a ghost town.
-If you find yourself in search of sustenance on Dec.
-25, here’s a list of places where you can eat, drink, and be merry.
+The only thing harder than finding someone who was born and raised in Austin is finding a good restaurant that’s open past midnight on the weekends, or at all on major holidays.

 1/ 24 Diner